 “You Got Fine Written All Over You!”
 (Pt II)

 But which of the two do we grow to treasure over time: external attraction or inner beauty?
 The answer to that question is pretty obvious too.
 Few people end a relationship because they decide they just can’t stand the other’s appearance, but many people part ways after discovering they simply can’t get along with someone regardless of how attractive they are.
-Even more interesting, how many times have you found someone plain upon first meeting, but discover they grow more attractive as you get to know and love who they are?
+Even more interesting, how many times have you found someone plain upon first meeting, but find they grow more attractive as you get to know them?

-Put simply: Your physical appearance may increase your opportunities to connect with people, but it will not help you sustain those connections in the long-run.
-So if you want to increase the quantity of relationships you enter, you will want to focus on your external appearance, but if you want to improve the quality of the relationships you experience, you’ll want to spend less time grooming and more time growing: intellectually, emotionally, relationally and spiritually.
+So if you want to increase the quantity of your relationships, you will want to focus on your external appearance, but if you want to improve the quality of your relationships, you’ll want to spend less time grooming and more time growing: intellectually, emotionally, relationally and spiritually.
 And you’ll want to limit your dating prospects to those who are more concerned with growing over grooming as well.

 Now that’s not to say, stop bathing and paying attention to style.
-Fact is, if you’re growing in health and wholeness on the inside, your outward appearance will naturally reflect this.
+Fact is, if I’m growing in health and wholeness on the inside, my outward appearance will naturally reflect this.
 However, if I continue to prioritize my appearance over my character I’m in danger of the opposite.
 I could end up creating a façade that doesn’t reflect who I am on the inside at all.

 Does your outside appearance say, “Look at me!
 I’m a parking ticket!
 I’ve got ‘fine’ written all over me!” when the reality is that you are far from fine?